DakeQQ/Text-Similarity-NLU-for-Android/README.md

 ---

 # Text Similarity for Android

-This project demonstrates running text similarity applications with mainstream accelerators on Android devices.
-The supported frameworks include:
+This project showcases how to run text similarity applications using popular accelerators on Android devices.
+Supported frameworks include:

 - **ArmNN**
 - **MNN**